Dwarf Chin Cactus, Spider Cactus

 The genus, Gymnocalycium Pfeiff. ex Mittler, was first named and described by Louis (Ludwig) Karl Georg Pfeiffer but the name was not validated.
 Then Ludwig Mittler described the genus using Mr. Pfeiffer’s description, giving him credit, in Taschenbuch für Cactusliebhaber in 1844.

-Plants of the World Online still lists 61 accepted species in the Gymnocalycium genus (as of 12-7-20 when I am updating this page).
-It is a member of the Cactaceae Family with 144 genera.
-Those numbers could change as updates are made.
+As of 11-12-21 when this page was last updated, Plants of the World Online lists 65 accepted species in the Gymnocalycium genus.
+It is a member of the Cactaceae Family with 146 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AND GROWING RECOMMENDATIONS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.